- Dec. 15thScholarship deadline

 In 2013-14, University of Missouri undergraduate students received more than $84,000,000 in scholarship aid, both internal and external.

 The University of Missouri offers several scholarships for which students are considered automatically when they are admitted to MU.
 Other MU scholarships require the students to apply using the MU Annual Scholarship Application.
 To search all endowed scholarships this application is used for, please visit http://endowedscholarships.missouri.edu/.
 We are no longer accepting applications for 2016.
-The application for 2017 will be available in mid-September.
+The application for 2017-2018 is available now.

 To be eligible for MU's automatic scholarships, you must enroll at the University of Missouri on the Columbia campus the first regular semester (fall or spring) following graduation from high school.
 Students must be enrolled full-time (12 credit hours) to receive the award and at least 6 of those credit hours must be taken on the Columbia campus.
 Students who are solely on-line are not eligible to receive automatic scholarships.
 Students who meet the criteria for MU's general automatic scholarships cannot receive more than one automatic scholarship.
 MU will not provide funds exceeding 100 percent of tuition and fees.

 Applying for scholarships